 - Batch control input (digital output channel set to active state during the batch measurement)

 - IO n Ch m

 - n number of I/O board

+- m-number of channel on the I/O board

 The batch measurement starts at the defined hour of day and lasts 24 hours (one day).
 After one day finished the batch measurement for the next day starts automatically.
 Batch report generated after each day.
 By this setting second set of daily counters can be defined, which are independent from the standard daily counters and the start hour of this daily batch is also independent from the general starting hour of the day.